 So far the market is acting really well and anyone who bought last Friday’s dip or this Monday’s bounce is sitting on nice profits.
 Move your stops up and start reviewing your plan to take profits.
 When the crowd finally starts thinking it is safe to start buying again is when we want to be selling.

 Sign up for FREE Email Alerts to get profitable insights like these delivered to your inbox every week.

 What’s a good trade worth to you?

 How about avoiding a loss?

-For less than $1/day, have analysis like this delivered to your inbox every day during market hours.
+For less than $1/day, have actionable analysis and a trading plan delivered to your inbox every day during market hours

 Tags: S&P 500 Nasdaq $SPY $SPX $QQQ $IWM